hitz-zentroa/shared-task-critical-questions-generation/index.md

 <img style="width:100%" src="assets/img/examples.png" alt="example" title="example" align="center">

 Each question will be evaluated in regards to the reference questions.
 That is, we will match the question with one of the references using semantic similarity and give the questions this label.
+You can find the evaluation guidelines used to label the reference CQs [here](https://github.com/hitz-zentroa/shared-task-critical-questions-generation/tree/main/shared_task/utils).

-You can find the evaluation script [here](https://github.com/hitz-zentroa/shared-task-critical-questions-generation/tree/main/shared_task/eval_scripts)
+You can find the evaluation script [here](https://github.com/hitz-zentroa/shared-task-critical-questions-generation/tree/main/shared_task/eval_scripts).

 #### Participant info